InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/01-dynamic/index.rst

 Getting Properties of Dynamic Objects
 -------------------------------------

-Defining properties of dynamic obejct is identical to defining properties of regular classes:
+Defining properties of dynamic object is identical to defining properties of regular classes:

 .. code-block:: csharp